-With summer quickly approaching, which means high temperatures and humidity, for some; central air conditioning is not a luxury, it’s a necessity.
-Many people don’t realize that central air conditioning can promote a healthier environment – especially for those suffering with asthma.
+With summer quickly approaching, which means an increase in temperature and humidity.
+During the increasingly warm temperature central air conditioning becomes a necessity rather than a luxury.
+Aside from keeping your indoor air at comfortable levels, what many people don’t realize is that central air conditioning can promote a healthier environment by improving indoor air quality.
+This is especially beneficial for those suffering with asthma.

 In order to ensure the maximum effectiveness of your central air, it must be maintained properly.
 Ideally, you should have your system serviced annually by a certified HVAC contractor.
 There are things you can do to keep your air conditioning running in tip-top condition –changing your filter at least once a month in particular.
 Often overlooked, this simple maintenance item is the most important step in maintaining your air conditioning system.
 A clean filter will dramatically affect the air quality in your home and prolong the overall life of your air conditioning system by stopping dirt from getting to the other major mechanical components that make up the unit.